History

 Began playing guitar at the age of 8 learning from family and friends.

-Enlisted in the Navy in 1948 at the age of 16 (below the minimum age), serving in Korea and China on the LST-855 and the USS Valley Forge.
+Enlisted in the Navy in 1948 at the age of 16 (below the minimum age), serving in China aboard the USS LST-855 and Korea aboard the USS Valley Forge.
 Discharged in January of 1952.

-Scotty Moore and shipmate Durwood Ramsey (far right) on the USS Valley Forge (1950)
+Scotty Moore, Bobby Clifton and Durwood Ramsey on the USS Valley Forge (1950)

 By 1954 while living and working in Memphis formed a country band, "The Starlite Wranglers", with bassist Bill Black and began working with Sam Phillips at Sun Records.